minahilsiddiqui5/TokenScout/README.md

 # TokenScout

 A budget-aware AI research agent.
-Give it a topic and a dollar budget — it searches the web, writes a sourced briefing, critiques its own draft, and tracks the cost of every step so it never overspends.
+Give it a topic and a dollar budget, it searches the web, writes a sourced briefing, critiques its own draft, and tracks the cost of every step so it never overspends.